renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/API-Reference/api-reference-api-examples.md

 ## Monitor

-Use the `/monitor` endpoint to monitor and modify messages passed between Langflow components, vertex builds, and transactions.
+Use the `/monitor` endpoint to monitor and modify messages passed between Aiexec components, vertex builds, and transactions.

 ### Get Vertex builds